techjay-c/tp/docs/UserGuide.md

 ## Known issues

+### 1. Multi-screen Display:

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+- **Issue:** When moving the application from a secondary screen to the primary screen, the GUI may open off-screen.

-2. When using the `list-treatment` command, a list of treatments (e.g., Braces, Cleaning,) is displayed with an extra comma at the end.
+- **Remedy:** Delete the `preferences.json` file before relaunching the application.

+### 2. List Treatment Command:

+- **Issue:** Extra comma displayed at the end when using the `list-treatment` command.

+### 3. Incomplete Treatment Information:

-3. The `list-treatment` command only displays the names of treatments without additional information such as the cost of treatment and duration, which were fields requested during the initial addition of treatments into ToothTracker.
+- **Issue:** The `list-treatment` command only displays the names of treatments without additional information such as the cost of treatment and duration, which were fields requested during the initial addition of treatments into ToothTracker.

+### 4. Phone Number Validation:

-4. The validation checks of phone number for `add-patient` and `add-dentist` commands is currently based on 8 digits and does not verify if the phone number starts with an 8 or 9.
+- **Issue:** Validation checks for phone numbers in `add-patient` and `add-dentist` commands are currently based on 8 digits and do not verify if the phone number starts with an 8 or 9.

+### 5. Filter Command Validation:

-5. The `filter-patient` and `filter-dentist` commands only performs validation checks on the attribute to filter by and not the keywords.
-(e.g filter-dentist a/phone k/myphone will still execute the command.)
+- **Issue:** The `filter-patient` and `filter-dentist` commands only perform validation checks on the attribute to filter by and not the keywords.
+For example, `filter-dentist a/phone k/myphone` will still execute the command.

+### 6. Tag Error in Edit Commands:

+- **Issue:** When using non-alphanumeric characters in tags on the `edit-dentist` or `edit-patient` commands, an "Unknown command" error is sometimes displayed.

+### 7. Limited Tag Editing:

+- **Issue:** If a patient was initially added to ToothTracker with 3 tags, only 3 tags can be edited afterward—no more, no less.
+Additional tags cannot be added, and attempting to edit with a different number of tags results in an error.
+- **Remedy:** To modify tags, the number must exactly match the tags initially assigned during patient creation via `add-patient`.
+If additional tags are required or if tags need removal, the patient or dentist must be deleted and added again.
+Resetting tags to empty using `edit-patient [PATIENT_ID] t/` is possible, but subsequent tag editing must adhere to the original number of tags.

+### 8. Editing Patient Without Tags or Editing Patient previously deleted:

+- **Issue:** Attempting to edit a patient record that originally had no tags and adding tags during the edit or editing a patient record that was previously deleted to have tags will result in a "Multiple values specified for the following single-valued field(s): t/" error.
+When editing a patient record that initially had no tags, adding tags during the editing process triggers an error related to the `t/` (tags) field.
+The system recognizes this as an attempt to assign multiple values to a field that is intended to be single-valued.
+- **Remedy:** To avoid this error, ensure that the patient record has at least one tag during the initial creation.
+If tags need to be added later, consider deleting the patient and adding them again with the desired tags.

 {% include page-break.html %}